-Description: An European Bronze Age copper alloy ring formed from a square-sectioned rod spiralled tightly into a hair-spring coil flowing into a conical spiral ring convergent to the free end.
+A European Bronze Age bronze ring formed from a round-sectioned single rod spiralled tightly into a hair-spring coil flowing into a conical spiral ring convergent to the free end.
 Single spiral terminal rings are comparatively rare.
-This type of ornament emerged in the Central Europe in the Middle Bronze Age and spread across Europe, notably in the late Tumulus, Urnfield and Hallstatt cultures.
+This type of ornament emerged in Central Europe in the Middle Bronze Age and spread across Europe, notably in the late Tumulus, Urnfield and Hallstatt cultures.
+UK ring size L.

+Date: Circa 3200-600 BC Provenance: From a German private collection.
 Condition: Very fine.
 Intact.
 Appealing green patination.
-Minor signs of wear to the surface of a coil.
+Minor signs of wear to the surface of the coil.